TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <img src="https://cdn.thecaduceus.eu.org/MCT/img/14.png" alt="14">
   <h3><b>📃Download links from txt file:</b></h3>
   <h4><b>Function enables to download all links written in a given txt file.
 This function is useful when we have too many links and it will take too much time separate each link with <code>,</code>.</b></h4>
-  <h4><b>User just need to upload the txt file containing the download links to any cloud or in runtime provided by Google Colab then have to provide its path in Source field and Destination path in Destination field to where you want to download the data.
+  <h4><b>User just need to upload the txt file containing the download links to any cloud or in runtime provided by Colab then have to provide its path in source field and Destination path in destination field to where you want to download the data.
 Best format to arrange links in txt file: </b></h4>
   <p><b><code>Link1</code></b></p>
   <p><b><code>Link2</code></b></p>
   <p><b><code>Link3</code></b></p>